Year 2000 problem: Year 2010 problem

 Some systems had problems once the year rolled over to 2010.
 This was dubbed by some in the media as the "Y2K+10" or "Y2.01K" problem.

 The main source of problems was confusion between hexadecimal number encoding and binary-coded decimal encodings of numbers.
 Both hexadecimal and BCD encode the numbers 0–9 as 0x0–0x9.
 BCD encodes the number 10 as 0x10, while hexadecimal encodes the number 10 as 0x0A; 0x10 interpreted as a hexadecimal encoding represents the number 16.

 For example, because the SMS protocol uses BCD for dates, some mobile phone software incorrectly reported dates of SMSes as 2016 instead of 2010.
-Windows Mobile is the first software reported to have been affected by this glitch; in some cases WM6 changes the date of any incoming SMS message sent after 1 January 2010 from the year 2010 to 2016.
+Windows Mobile is the first software reported to have been affected by this glitch; in some cases WM6 changes the date of any incoming SMS message sent after 1 January 2010, from the year 2010 to 2016.

 Other systems affected include EFTPOS terminals, and the PlayStation 3 (except the Slim model).

 The most important occurrences of such a glitch were in Germany, where up to 20 million bank cards became unusable, and with Citibank Belgium, whose Digipass customer identification chips failed.

 Year 2022 problem

 When the year 2022 began, many systems using 32-bit integers encountered problems, which are now collectively known as the Y2K22 bug.
 The maximum value of a signed 32-bit integer, as used in many computer systems, is 2147483647.
-Systems using an integer to represent a 10 character date-based field, where the leftmost two characters are the 2-digit year, ran into an issue on 1 January 2022 when the leftmost characters needed to be '22', i.e. values from 2200000001 needed to be represented.
+Systems using an integer to represent a 10 character date-based field, where the leftmost two characters are the 2-digit year, ran into an issue on 1 January 2022, when the leftmost characters needed to be '22', i.e. values from 2200000001 needed to be represented.

 Microsoft Exchange Server was one of the more significant systems affected by the Y2K22 bug.
 The problem caused emails to be stuck on transport queues on Exchange Server 2016 and Exchange Server 2019, reporting the following error:

 Year 2038 problem

 Many systems use Unix time and store it in a signed 32-bit integer.
 This data type is only capable of representing integers between −(2^{31}) and (2^{31})−1, treated as number of seconds since the epoch at 1 January 1970 at 00:00:00 UTC.
 These systems can only represent times between 13 December 1901 at 20:45:52 UTC and 19 January 2038 at 03:14:07 UTC.
-If these systems are not updated and fixed, then dates all across the world that rely on Unix time will wrongfully display the year as 1901 beginning at 03:14:08 UTC on 19 January 2038.
+If these systems are not updated and fixed, then dates all across the world that rely on Unix time will incorrectly display the year as 1901 beginning at 03:14:08 UTC on 19 January 2038.